shadowguardian507-irl/yaml_lint_docker/README.md

-# yaml_lint_docker
+# yaml lint docker
-docker containers for linting yaml files
+Docker containers for linting yaml files

+This is simply a minimal linux docker container with yamllint installed